Benin-Niger oil export row flares again – DW – 06/12/2024

 Benin accuses Niger of spying

 For its part, Benin said it arrested the Nigeriens after they illegally entered the port, where the storage tanks for the cross-border pipeline are located.
-Cotonou alleged the Nigerien team claimed to be Wapco employees and used fake badges to enter the facility.
+Benin authorities alleged the Nigerien team claimed to be Wapco employees and used fake badges to enter the facility.

-Benin's special prosecutor Mario Metonou also accused two of those detained of being agents of Niger's junta.
+Mario Metonou, Benin's special prosecutor, also accused two of those detained of being agents of Niger's junta.

-"Investigations are ongoing to ascertain the true motives of the accused, amidst recurring reports of planned threats to Benin's national security," Metonou said last Thursday.
+"Investigations are ongoing to ascertain the true motives of the accused amid recurring reports of planned threats to Benin's national security," Metonou said last Thursday.

-The incident comes just weeks after Benin agreed on May 15 to provisionally let the first ship load Nigerien oilat the Seme terminal.
+The incident came just weeks after Benin agreed on May 15 to provisionally let the first shipload of Nigerien oilat the Seme terminal.

 But the nations haven't yet agreed on a long-term solution.
 And the loading of Chinese ships with Niger's oil at Seme port reportedly remains at a standstill after Niger's junta said it would block oil flowing through the pipeline in retaliation for the arrest of its citizens.